tamusgsa/tamusgsa.github.io/_posts/2025-09-03-workflow-workshop-schafer.md

 Have your recommenders or faculties review your statements (Dr. Schafer is happy to review your material).

-Dr. Vidakovic (brani@stat.tamu.edu) will be a good person to talk to, because he was the director of Math and Science for NSF.
+Dr. Vidakovic (brani@stat.tamu.edu) will be a good person to talk to, because he was a program director for the Math and Physical Sciences at the NSF.

 Whenever they release the solicitation make sure to read it because they will have all the standards for the applications.

-Do you mind reviewing this/ adding this to the website?
-Maybe we can get rid of the date the workshop was held (since it's different every year) and circulate our website link every year during the application season.